 Northern Ireland MLAs to Receive 27% Pay Rise Amid Public Anger Over £14,000 Increase

-Members of the Northern Ireland Legislative Assembly are set to receive a 27 per cent pay increase from April 2026, raising their annual salary from £53,000 to £67,200 — a decision that has drawn widespread criticism, including from First Minister Michelle O'Neill, who described the £14,000 rise as "excessive".
+Northern Ireland's 90 Members of the Legislative Assembly are set to receive a 27 per cent pay rise from April 2026, increasing their basic salary from £53,000 to £67,200 — a £14,000 annual increase that has provoked widespread public anger and been described as "excessive" by First Minister Michelle O'Neill, even as she acknowledged that MLAs had no formal power to block the recommendation.

 Background